Labour frontbencher apologises for calling SNP MP 'ridiculous and pointless'

 LABOUR'S shadow secretary of state for Scotland has apologised in the Commons for describing an SNP MP as “ridiculous and pointless.”

-The clash came as the SNP used one of their three allotted opposition days in Parliament to debate Scottish independence and the Scottish economy.
+The clash between Ian Murray and Angus Brendan MacNeil came as the SNP used one of their three allotted opposition days in Parliament to debate Scottish independence and the Scottish economy.

-Mr Murray's comment came after the SNP’s Angus Brendan MacNeil asked him if would “prefer an independent Scotland with a Labour or SNP government or a Scotland inside the UK with a Tory government?”
+Mr Murray hit out after Mr MacNeil asked him if would “prefer an independent Scotland with a Labour or SNP government or a Scotland inside the UK with a Tory government?”

 The Labour MP replied: “I’d prefer Scotland within the UK with a Labour government.
 What an absolutely ridiculous and pointless intervention from a ridiculous and pointless Member of Parliament… is that unparliamentary?
 Ok, I apologise.”